Types of Car Insurance Coverage in Michigan: What You Need To Know

 There are also several other types of car insurance coverage in Michigan that are optional that you can purchase to protect yourself under various circumstances.
 Below is the list of optional coverage available:

 - Collision Coverage: Broad, Standard or Limited.
 Here’s more about collision insurance.

 - Comprehensive Coverage: Covers theft, fire, glass damage unrelated to a collision, etc.

 - Uninsured/Underinsured Motorist Coverage: Uninsured and Underinsured Motorist Coverage (UM/UIM) covers you in the event you’re in a crash with a driver who does not have No-Fault insurance or has an inadequate policy.
 Here’s more information about underinsured motorist coverage and underinsured motorist coverage.

 - Mini tort Coverage (also called Limited Property Damage): This covers up to the first $1,000 of damage to a motor vehicle not otherwise covered by insurance.
+For car accidents that occur after July 1, 2020, the maximum mini tort recovery amount will increase to $3,000.
 Take a look at our FAQs about Michigan mini tort.